All CHP properties are governed by Restrictive Covenants. Click tab to learn more.

 Restrictive Covenants apply to all CHP properties

-The CHP residential subdivision was founded by Denton Development Company in the early 1960's.
-Denton attached community rules to all property deeds known as Restrictive Covenants.
+Our subdivision was founded by Denton Development Company in the early 1960's.
+Denton attached community rules to all residential property deeds known as Restrictive Covenants.
 These on-going requirements travel with the land in perpetuity and some homeowners may not be aware of their existence or enforceability.

 • Most lots are limited to residential use and one single-family home.